nachummarkov17/Database-Mini-Project/README.md

 - **INSERT**: Adds a new employee with salary and contract details.
 - **UPDATE**: Extends the expiration date of an employee's contract.
 - **DELETE**: Removes an employee record.

+## Functions

+In order to create the functions that the queries in queries.sql use, run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\functions.sql"`

+### Explanation of the given functions

+**Function #1:** This function retrieves the top N employees sorted by their salary in descending order.
+It returns their names, dates of birth, and salaries.

+**Function #2:** This function calculates the average, minimum, and maximum salaries for employees in the LibraryEmployee table.

+**Function #3** This function retrieves librarians with expertise and years of experience greater than a specified threshold.
+It joins the Librarian and LibraryEmployee tables to provide additional employee details.

+**Function #4:** This function retrieves social media platforms managed by marketers where the platform's distribution rating meets or exceeds a specified threshold.
+It joins the Manages and SocialMedia tables to provide details about the marketer and the platform.